 Memorial Service: 10:00 a.m., Monday, July 20, 2020, at Calvary Covenant Church, Evansville, with a visitation one hour prior to the service at the church.

 Clergy: Pastor Kendall Churchill

 To protect the health and safety of all, services are currently being limited as required by state and local authorities and the CDC.
 Expressions of sympathy during this time can be left on the condolences page available with the obituary on our website.
 We also encourage you to view the video tribute and/or webcast of the service that may be available.
 Check the funeral home website for the latest COVID-19 update.

-To plant a tree in memory of Tassie (Anderson) Satterlie McLean, please visit our tribute store.
+To plant a beautiful memorial tree in memory of Tassie (Anderson) Satterlie McLean, please visit our Tree Store.